codelingo/codelingo/README.md

 4. Share the link (e.g. Slack) to anyone to have it highlight the snippet in their VS Code.

-## Playbooks
+## Notebooks

 But wait, there's more!

-Snippets are shared via Playbooks, where you can plan out and think through code design problems with your team.
+Snippets are shared via Notebooks, where you can plan out and think through code design problems with your team.

-Playbooks can then be used to dynamically guide developers as they code, tightening the loop and keeping alignment between design discussions and implementation efforts.
+Notebooks can then be used to dynamically guide developers as they code, tightening the loop and keeping alignment between design discussions and implementation efforts.

-#### Creating/Adding to a playbook
+#### Creating/Adding to a Notebook

-Let's get you adding your own code snippets to a new playbook!
+Let's get you adding your own code snippets to a new Notebook!

 1. Select a snippet of code.

-2. Press `Cmd`+`Shift`+`P` to open the command palette and type `add to playbook`.
+2. Press `Cmd`+`Shift`+`P` to open the command palette and type `add to Notebook`.
     _Tip &mdash; press `Alt`+`P` (`Option`+`P` on macOS) as a shortcut for step 2._

-3. Follow the prompts to add your code snippet to a playbook.
+3. Follow the prompts to add your code snippet to a Notebook.

-#### Opening playbooks
+#### Opening Notebooks

-1. Press `Cmd`+`Shift`+`P` to open the command palette and enter `open playbook`.
+1. Press `Cmd`+`Shift`+`P` to open the command palette and enter `open Notebook`.

-2. Select a playbook from the drop-down and it will open in your browser.
+2. Select a Notebook from the drop-down and it will open in your browser.

 ## Feedback